-The Subclass 820 partner visa is an onshore application, you should be in Australia when you apply for this visa and when the decision is being made.
+The visa 820 or de facto visa is an onshore application, meaning you should be in Australia when you apply for this visa and when the decision is being made.

 Once you are granted this visa you can stay temporarily in Australia until you are eligible to be assessed for a Stage 2 Partner visa (subclass 801).